 - Switch your GoPro to Wireless mode.
 GoPro creates its own WiFi hotspot and can be used to connect multiple devices like computers and mobiles at the same time.

 Connect your laptop to your GoPro’s Wi-Fi network.
 You can join to GoPro WiFi network like any other wifi network.
 Give the password that you created during the initial GoPro setup.

 Connect to the GoPro’s web server

 Open the web browser and type the IP address 10.5.5.9:8080.
 This works because GoPro runs on a web HTTP server at port 8080.
-Generally, your GoPro app from mobile devices like Android or iOS uses this port to access files from GoPro camera into mobile devices.
-In this case, in order to stream videos straight to the computer, you must connect your computer to the GoPro’s HTTP server.
+Generally, your GoPro app from mobile devices like Android or iOS uses this port to access files from GoPro camera on mobile devices.
+In this case, in order to stream videos straight to the computer, you must connect your computer to GoPro’s HTTP server.

-Navigate to Live folder link to preview what the camera is streaming.
+Navigate to the Live folder link to preview what the camera is streaming.
 The folder provides access to the transport streams that are created by GoPro camera for live streaming to the mobile apps.

-To view the stream, right click on the dynamic.m3u8 file to check the live stream.
+To view the stream, right-click on the dynamic.m3u8 file to check the live stream.